artsy/artsy.github.io/_posts/2023-02-10-mongo-geospatial-queries.md

 Let us pause for a moment to note that while only some maps are [deceitful](https://press.uchicago.edu/ucp/books/book/chicago/H/bo27400568.html), _all_ maps are untruths.
-In the sense that they flatten three dimension down to two, and inevitably distort the world in the process.
+In the sense that they flatten three dimensions down to two, and inevitably distort the world in the process.

 The surface of a three-dimensional globe cannot be flattened down to a